 The Main types of waste generators in the district are households, businesses, and mining, farming and Health care facilities.
 Only 5.3% of the population in GLM receive waste removal services and a total of 43 556 tons of waste are produced annually (projected to be 67 500 t/a by 2026), that is 119 tons of waste per day of which roughly 33% is recyclable and 47% is compostable.
 Both the Modjadjiskloof and Kgapane hospitals generate medical waste that is burned in an incinerator, while general waste is removed by the municipality, which has only 2 vehicles for this purpose.
-The development of a Waste Management Plan for Greater Letaba has to be prioritised.

-56.2.
 Spatial Development Framework